advent2024

 • Trade-off: Insertion into a BTreeSet is typically O(log n), which is less performant than O(1) for Vec or HashMap.
 The requirement for PlotSegment to implement Ord adds a slight complexity to the type definition.

-2. BTreeMap for Garden Plots: Using a BTreeMap to map plot IDs to Plot structures.
+2. HashMap for Garden Plots: Using a HashMap to map plot IDs to Plot structures (Garden::plots).

-• Benefit: Provides efficient O(log n) lookup, insertion, and removal of plots by ID, necessary during the merging process.
+• Benefit: Provides efficient O(1) average time complexity for lookup, insertion, and removal of plots by ID, which is crucial during the parsing and merging process.
+This was chosen over BTreeMap for better average performance.

 3. Line-by-Line Processing with LastGardenScanLine: The algorithm processes the garden one line at a time, relying on state from the previous line (LastGardenScanLine) to determine connectivity and perform merges.